Skip to the content

 Frequently asked questions

-A comparison will help you decide: Which solution offers long-term security, fair premiums and reliable service?
+A comparison will help you decide: Which solution offers long-term security, fair premiums, and reliable service?
 Our overview shows the most important differences at a glance.

 Order brochure

-A change back is only possible if you become subject to compulsory insurance.
-This is the case if your gross income is between € 556.00 and € 6,150.00 per month.
-Persons over the age of 55 or who are exempt from compulsory insurance are excluded.
+You can only switch back if you become subject to compulsory insurance.
+This is the case if your gross income is between €603.01 and €6,450.00 per month.
+People over the age of 55 or who are exempt from compulsory insurance are excluded.

-If you regularly earn between € 556.01 and € 2,000.00 per month, your employment is considered a midi job.
-You pay reduced contributions, but are fully covered by social insurance.
+If you regularly earn between €603.01 and €2,000.00 per month, your employment relationship is considered a midi job.
+You pay reduced contributions but are fully covered by social security.

-Mini-jobs (up to € 556.00) and short-term jobs (up to 3 months or 70 working days per year) are exempt from insurance.
-Health insurance must be taken out via other insurance - e.g. family insurance or voluntary insurance.
+Mini-jobs (up to €603.00) and short-term jobs (up to 3 months or 70 working days per year) are exempt from insurance.
+Health insurance must be obtained through other means, such as family insurance or voluntary insurance.

-If your regular annual income exceeds € 73,800.00, the insurance obligation ends.
+If your regular annual income exceeds €77,400.00, you are no longer required to have insurance.
 You can then take out voluntary insurance with ZF BKK.
-In certain cases, a different limit of € 66,150.00 applies.
+In certain cases, a different limit of €69,750.00 applies.